 If you decide to reuse the staples, be sure to use a pair of gloves when pulling up the staples to prevent your hands from getting dirty.

 Why not sell a galvanized version of these staples?

 Galvanized staples are considerably more expensive and unnecessary unless the staples need to be reused and the original appearance of the staple must be preserved.

 For one-time use applications, such as installing landscape fabric or drip tubing, non-galvanized staples such as these will do the job just as well.

 Non-galvanized staples can even be reused when rusted; just make sure to wear a pair of gloves when handling them to keep your hands clean.

 We do offer one version of galvanized staples: 1-inch width, 6-inch length, round top.

-For PVC pipes, we recommend round top staples, as the rounded top fits better over the pipe than the square top of this staple.
+For PVC pipes, we recommend round top staples, as the rounded top fits better over the pipe than a square top.